telerik/blazor-docs/getting-started/vs-code-integration/share-to-repl.md

     ![Share Using the Code Editor Context Menu](images/share-to-repl-file-explorer-context-menu.png)

 > Please note, that multiple selection is not supported.
-Only the file you have right-clicked on is sent.
+Only the right-clicked file is sent.